Build Your Own Web Server From Scratch In JavaScript

 In summary, this is how to determine the length of the payload body (if the HTTP method allows the payload body, i.e., POST or PUT).

-1. If the Content-Length: number is present.
+2. If Content-Length: number is valid.
 The length is known.

-3. If neither field is present.
-This is probably an HTTP/1.0 client, use the rest of the connection data as the payload.
+3. If neither field is present, use the rest of the connection data as the payload.

 Mind the Nasty Cases